 Once we had the plane clean, we moved some cows and took the plane out to the pasture to its new, temporary, outdoor home.
 I used our air show tie down kit and our new airplane cover to park it outside since the weather was going to be good.
 Tomorrow I’d have to do something new.
 Take off from the farm.

 On paper, this was a no brainer.
 The plane will take off in only a few hundred feet and we had 600 to work with.
 Plus a few hundred feet of overrun.

 I did some test runs with Myla zooming around the pasture with the doors open flinging cow poop all over the place.
-That was fun till I realized I’d flung cow poop all over the inside of my new doors.
+That was fun till I realized I’d flung cow poop all over the inside of my newly skinned doors.
 Oops.

 With the poop cleaned off, the next day was the big day.
 I took off just like the book said I would.
 A few hundred feet and zoom, I was gone.
 A quick trip to HRJ to get some fuel and see my friends and then it was time to come back to the farm.
 Landing was just as hard as i remembered from September.
-Harder because I was out of practice in this plane but its awesome performance made things work out just fine.
+Harder because I was out of practice in this plane but some test landings at HRJ combined with its awesome performance made things work out just fine.

 There may be faster airplanes, but I don’t think I’d want another plane to get into our place.